Access Review Committee

 Jonathan Knowles holds a visiting chair at the University of Oxford, held a distinguished professorship in personalized health care at the Finnish Institute for Molecular Medicine at the University of Helsinki and is a Professor Emeritus at Ecole Polytechnique Fédérale de Lausanne in Switzerland.
 In addition, he is a Trustee of CRUK, a member of the European Molecular Biology Organization and a William Pitt Fellow of Pembroke College Cambridge.
 He serves on a number of academic and biotech boards and is currently Chairman of the board of Adappimunne Ltd and Immunocore Ltd.

-Parveen Kumar is Professor of Medicine and Education at Barts and the London, Queen Mary University of London.
+Parveen Kumar is Emerita Professor of Medicine and Education at Barts and the London, Queen Mary University of London.
+She is a non-executive director of an acute hospital Trust.
 She qualified in medicine at St Bartholomew’s Hospital Medical College after completing an intercalated BSc degree; her research was in small bowel disorders, particularly coeliac disease.
+She worked in the NHS as a gastroenterologist and physician.
+She co-founded and co-edited the textbook, Kumar and Clark’s ‘Clinical Medicine’.

-Kumar was appointed as a Non-Executive Director of the National Institute of Clinical Excellence (NICE) at its inception in 1999 and resigned this post in 2002 when she was appointed as the Chairman of the Medicines Commission UK.
-She has also served as a Non-Executive Director on an acute hospital Trust board.
+She was appointed as a Non-Executive Director of the National Institute of Clinical Excellence (NICE) at its inception in 1999 and resigned this post in 2002 when she was appointed as the Chairman of the Medicines Commission UK.
 She chaired the Bupa Foundation for research for 3 years.
-She has been President of the British Medical Association, President of the Royal Society of Medicine and vice president of the Royal College of Physicians.
-She was awarded CBE for services to Medicine.
+She has been President of the British Medical Association, President of the Royal Society of Medicine and vice president (academic) of the Royal College of Physicians.
+She was awarded CBE and later DBE for services to Medicine.

 Richard Stephens is a survivor of two cancers and a heart emergency.
 He has participated in four clinical trials and six other research studies, and currently serves on two trial management groups.
 His professional career has included work in education and local government.